prettiest trees to plant

 6. Willows

-list of trees to plant
+the list of trees you need to plant in your yard

 Midwestern Shade Trees